SongGithub/personal-infra/README.md

 - find public IP of the bastion instance
 - `ssh -A ec2-user@<the-bastion-ip>`
 *Note: Similarly, creation of the Bastion should not be inside CICD pipeline*

+## DNS setup

+`dev.sinatra.midu.click` is the current URL for the Sinatra website

+Domain `midu.click` is an upstream domain hosted on AWS, and it is in a separate account/hostzone to Sinatra's one.

+Operator needs to:
+- create a hostzone `sinatra.midu.click.` at their AWS Route53.
+- Apply for hostzone delegation.
+Send the 4 name servers' address to adminstrator of `midu.click.` to create a NS record in the hostzone
+- Wait until the NS record is ready in `midu.click.`. run `dig sinatra.midu.click` should resolve to name servers of current hostzone.
+-